Execution of Navid Afkari: Arrest and charges

 Afkari was arrested for the murder of Hasan Turkman, who worked as a security guard for Water and Sewage company of Shiraz, on 17 September 2018.

-Turkman was murdered on the night of 1 August 2018 (on 2 August 2018 according to the official version) while returning home from work.
+The Turkman was murdered on the night of 1 August 2018 (on 2 August 2018 according to the official version) while returning home from work.
 According to the Iranian Criminal Investigation Police, Afkari was arrested after he was identified in CCTV footage from nearby the murder scene.
 That Afkari had been identified by police via the footage was later reported to be the version of events that was prevailing inside Iran.